 - Character sets are often times incompatible across carriers... try sending Chinese to a Sprint phone via an API... it can't be done!

 - SMS in many countries (including the USA) have end-user charges for receiving a message.

-There is a better way to solve the problem of getting important messages to users on their mobile phones and that is why xMatters invested in providing mobile apps and push technology on three major smartphone platforms: iOS, Android and BB10.
+There is a better way to solve the problem of getting important messages to users on their mobile phones and that is why xMatters invested in providing mobile apps and push technology on iOS and Android.
 This chart shows how these mobile apps are better than SMS:

 |Multi-byte character support (e.g. Chinese, Korean, Japanese, Russian)||Yes||On some carriers|